linkdevelopment/DragDismiss_Android/README.md

 ## Fragments
-**Firstly,** It's required that the fragment is added and not replaced, also make sure to add the fragment to the back stack like below using the fragment manger, otherwise check the autoDismiss in [setsetDismissCallback].
+**Firstly,** It's required that the fragment is added and not replaced, also make sure to add the fragment to the back stack like below using the fragment manger, otherwise check the autoDismiss in [setDismissCallback].
 ```kotlin
 supportFragmentManager.beginTransaction()
     .add(R.id.fragmentContainer, SampleFragment.newInstance(dragDismissAttrs), SampleFragment.TAG)